Need Help?

 Returning to CCA

-When you are ready to return to CCA, contact ISAP.
+When you are ready to return to CCA, contact ISS.
 You will be required to provide a new I-20 Request form and updated financial documentation before being issued a new I-20 to return to CCA.
-In some cases, you may need to work with the Office of Student Records to reactivate your student record by completing the Return to Active Status form.
-You can check with ISAP to see if that form is required.
+In some cases, you may need to work with the college to reactivate your student record.
+Please contact ask@cca.edu if you need to reactive your academic record in Workday.

 Eligibility for CPT and OPT after returning to CCA